Colorado’s natural beauty is unrivaled, with numerous waterfalls and fantastic hikes that can be found here!

 Helen Hunt Falls can be reached in a variety of ways.
 There is a short out-and-back hike right next to the Helen Hunt Falls visitor center and a longer out-and-back hike.
 Park at the Strasmore Visitor Center and hike four miles down the Lower Columbine Trail to Helen Hunt Falls to take the longer trail.
 Either way, the trip is going to be worth it!

 6. Fish Creek Falls

-Fish Creek Falls in the Yampa Valley near Steamboat Springs is one of the most accessible waterfalls in Colorado.
+Fish Creek Falls in the Yampa Valley near Steamboat Springs is one of the most accessible waterfalls.
 It is accessible to people of all ages and athletic abilities, thanks to a paved half-mile trail that leads to the bottom of the falls and is suited even for wheelchairs and strollers.
 You can continue 2.5 miles past the bottom of the falls to reach Fish Creek’s upper falls for a more in-depth waterfall hike.

 7. Ouzel Falls

 Located in an area known for waterfalls, Ouzel Falls is only about 40 feet long, but it is a stunning waterfall that cascades through a fracture in a mysterious-looking rock wall.
 The plunge is into a pool of jagged rocks and fallen trees.